Great Famine (Ireland): Landlords and tenants

 The "middleman system" for managing landed property was introduced in the 18th century.
-Rent collection was left in the hands of the landlords' agents, or middlemen.
-This assured the landlord of a regular income and relieved them of direct responsibility while leaving tenants open to exploitation by the middlemen.
-The ability of middlemen was measured by the rent income they could contrive to extract from tenants.
+Rent collection was left to the landlords' agents, or middlemen.
+This system assured landlords of a regular income and relieved them of direct responsibility while leaving tenants vulnerable to exploitation by the middlemen.
+The effectiveness of middlemen was measured by the rental income they could extract from tenants.
 Middlemen leased large tracts of land from the landlords on long leases with fixed rents and sublet to tenants, keeping any money raised in excess to the rent paid to the landlord.
 This system, coupled with minimal oversight of the middlemen, incentivised harsh exploitation of tenants.
 Middlemen would split a holding into smaller and smaller parcels so as to increase the amount of rent they could obtain.
 Tenants could be evicted for reasons such as non-payment of rents (which were high), or a landlord's decision to raise sheep instead of grain crops.
-Cottiers paid their rent by working for the landlord while the spalpeens (itinerant labourers) paid for short-term leases through temporary day work.
+Cottiers paid their rent by working for the landlord, while spalpeens (itinerant labourers) paid for short-term leases through temporary day work.

 A majority of Catholics, who constituted 80% of the Irish population, lived in conditions of poverty and insecurity.
-At the top of the social hierarchy was the Ascendancy class, composed of English and Anglo-Irish families who owned most of the land and held more or less unchecked power over their tenants.
-Some of their estates were vast; for example, the Earl of Lucan owned more than 60000 acre.
+At the top of the social hierarchy was the Ascendancy class, composed of English and Anglo-Irish families who owned most of the land and held significant power over their tenants.
+Some of their estates were extensive; for example, the Earl of Lucan owned more than 60000 acre.
 Many of these landowners lived in England and functioned as absentee landlords.
-The rent revenue was mostly sent to England.
+The rental revenue was mostly sent to England.

 In 1800, the 1st Earl of Clare observed of landlords that "confiscation is their common title".
-According to the historian Cecil Woodham-Smith, landlords regarded the land as a source of income, from which as much as possible was to be extracted.
+According to historian Cecil Woodham-Smith, landlords regarded the land as a source of income, from which as much as possible was to be extracted.
 With the peasantry "brooding over their discontent in sullen indignation" (in the words of the Earl of Clare), the landlords largely viewed the countryside as a hostile place in which to live.
 Some landlords visited their property only once or twice in a lifetime, if ever.
 The rents from Ireland were generally spent elsewhere; an estimated £6,000,000 was remitted out of Ireland in 1842.
 (Note: About £ million in .)

-In 1843, the British Government recognized that the land management system in Ireland was the foundational cause of disaffection in the country.
-The Prime Minister established a Royal Commission, chaired by the Earl of Devon (Devon Commission), to enquire into the laws regarding the occupation of land.
-Irish politician Daniel O'Connell described this commission as "perfectly one-sided", being composed of landlords with no tenant representation.
+In 1843, the British government recognized that the land management system in Ireland was the foundational cause of disaffection in the country.
+The prime minister established a Royal Commission, chaired by the Earl of Devon (Devon Commission), to enquire into the laws regarding the occupation of land.
+Irish politician Daniel O'Connell called this commission "perfectly one-sided", noting that it was composed of landlords with no tenant representation.